 The Best Time to Visit Xochimilco

-The canals are open year-round; weekdays are quiet, weekends are lively and busy.
+The canals are open year-round; weekdays are quiet, weekends are lively, busy and fun!

 Need to Know

 There are official rates for everything – from the boat hire to price per song from a Mariachi band.
 The official website lists the rates.
 Trajinera hire is MX $350 per hour.
 You should also tip your boatman at the end of your journey.

 The trajineras seat 14 to 20 people.
 Benches or wooden chairs sit either side of a long wooden table.
 The table and chairs are in the shade.